akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

 which has a completely different protocol, a rolling update is not supported.
 For more details on this migration see @ref:[the migration guide](../project/migration-guide-2.5.x-2.6.x.md#migrating-from-classic-remoting-to-artery).

+### Migrating from Classic Sharding to Typed Sharding

+If you have been using classic sharding it is possible to do a rolling upgrade to typed sharding using a 3 step procedure.
+The steps along with example commits are detailed in [this sample PR](https://github.com/akka/akka-samples/pull/110)